demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 ### 1.1.1.
 By Gamesir World App

-Disclaimer!
-The author (me) did these steps on an Android device and can't provide instructions for iOS users (it should be the same I think)
+DISCLAIMER: I personally did these steps on my Android device and can't provide instructions for iOS users (it should be almost the same I think)

 Get latest version of Gamesir App from [official website](https://gamesir.com/pages/software-detail)